Dig (TV series)

-Dig is an American mystery/action-thriller miniseries that premiered on USA Network on March 5, 2015, and ran until May 7.
+Dig is an American mystery/action-thriller television miniseries that premiered on USA Network on March 5, 2015, and ran until May 7.
 Created by Gideon Raff and Tim Kring, it stars Jason Isaacs as FBI Agent Peter Connelly and Anne Heche as Lynn Monahan, Peter's boss and occasional lover.
 When Peter investigates the murder of a young American in Jerusalem, he uncovers an international conspiracy thousands of years in the making.
 The series also stars Alison Sudol, David Costabile, Regina Taylor, Lauren Ambrose, Angela Bettis, and Ori Pfeffer.
 On May 12, 2015, USA Network cancelled Dig.

 Premise

 The story focuses on an FBI agent who is based in Jerusalem and discovers a plot that dates back 2000 years while investigating a murder.
 The focus is on the prophetic return of the Jewish temple.